microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/begin-here/index.md

 ## 2. Workshop Objectives

-This workshop teaches you how to use the AI Red Teaming Agent in Azure AI Foundry to proactively scan your AI agents and applications for vulnerabilities _before deploying to production_.
+This workshop teaches you how to use the AI Red Teaming Agent in Microsoft Foundry to proactively scan your AI agents and applications for vulnerabilities _before deploying to production_.
 These scans _simulate adversarial attacks_ across multiple risk categories and attack strategies and generate reports that you can analyze to understand and mitigate these risks.

 !!! quote ""